JohnLockwood/node-hacking/README.md

 # Node starter projects

-To tone up some flabby node muscles, this repository contains some node starters I did, mostly around setting up test frameworks, typescript support, etc.  Each directory is a separate project.
+To tone up some earlier node muscles, this repository contains some node starters I did, mostly around setting up test frameworks, typescript support, etc.  Each directory is a separate project.
 Generally they support the following to get started

 ```
 cd <some-directory>